Dorothea Phillips (actress)

-Dorothea Phillips (born 5 September 1928), known as Dottie, is a Welsh actress, best known for her roles in the radio, theatre and film versions of Under Milk Wood and 102 Dalmatians (2000).
+Dorothea Melisande Elizabeth Gwenllian Phillips (born 5 September 1928), known as Dottie, is a Welsh actress, best known for her roles in the radio, theatre and film versions of Under Milk Wood and 102 Dalmatians (2000).
 She appeared in the first stage production of T. S. Eliot's 1958 play The Elder Statesman, at the Edinburgh Festival.

 Early life and education

-Peggy Dorothea Phillips was the daughter of Canon W D Phillips, vicar of Cwmtillery.
+Dorothea Phillips was the daughter of Canon W D Phillips, vicar of Cwmtillery.
 She had one sister.
 She studied English at Aberystwyth University followed by law, with the intention of becoming a barrister, about which she said, "I found law lessons so tedious that I spent most of my time in the university dramatic society."
 She was vice-chair of Abertillery Council's Entertainments Committee and vice-chair of the Students' Representative Council.

 Career

 After graduation her first position in theatre was as an assistant stage manager, after which she joined a repertory company as an actor.
 She went on to appear in theatre, radio, film and television.